drug-design/course/docs/chapters/structure-based-design.md

 ### Example of Successful Structure-Based Design

-The use of the crystallographic structure of the HIV-1 protease in drug design represents one of the more impressive success stories in the structure-based drug design field.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/example-successful-structure-based-design-c2f285b8'><i class='fa fa-play' aria-hidden='true'></i></button>The use of the crystallographic structure of the HIV-1 protease in drug design represents one of the more impressive success stories in the structure-based drug design field.
 Based on the structure of the protein, many groups have used an iterative structure-based design process.
 This has resulted in the identification of distinct classes of inhibitors and several successful drug candidates have emerged from these studies and are used in the control of AIDS.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.